jujutstukaisen9/Not/README.md

 ## Windows uninstallation using powershell script

-<span style="color: red;">NOTE: The install.ps1 script installs Chocolatey, which is then used to install Python, Git, and Node.js.
+NOTE: The install.ps1 script installs Chocolatey, which is then used to install Python, Git, and Node.js.
 This uninstall.ps1 script will also uninstall these programs using Chocolatey, including Chocolatey itself.
 However, it will not remove the NotPixelBot folder.
-Therefore, please be cautious and ensure you manually delete the NotPixelBot folder if needed.</span>
+Therefore, please be cautious.

 If you want to uninstall NotPixelBot, run following commands: